gabrielgodoy-zz/gitbook-js-es6-novas-features/generators/README.md

 	fetch(url)
 		.then(data => data.json())
-		// This function calls the next yield inside ajaxGen .then(data => ajaxGenSetup.next(data));
+		// This function calls the next yield inside ajaxGen
+		// with the retrieved data in it as argument .then(data => ajaxGenSetup.next(data));
 }

-function* ajaxGen() {
+// Asynchronous code that seems like it is synchronous function* ajaxGen() {
 	console.log('Searching posts...');
 	const posts = yield ajax('https://willianjusten.com.br/search.json');